 As required by law, a person at each campus must be designated to serve as the campus behavior coordinator.
-The designated person may be the principal of the campus or any other campus administrator selected by the principal.
+The designated person may be the principal or any other campus administrator selected by the principal.
 The campus behavior coordinator is primarily responsible for maintaining student discipline.
+The district shall post on its website and in the Student Handbook, for each campus, the email address and telephone number of the person serving as campus behavior coordinator.
+Contact information may be found at www.duncanvilleisd.org/parents/handbooks.